Sopa de Marisco (Seafood in a Clear Saffron Broth)

 The Ocean Cleanup: Fruits de Mer

-Inspired by this work and its potential, and with the desire to help spread the word, I got in touch with The Ocean Cleanup to ask if they had any plastics collected from the ocean that I could use towards a photography project.
-They agreed, and I picked up the plastics from their offices in Delft.
-It's then that I got in touch with Aaron Tighe of Circle of Misse, a friend who's an executive chef, and asked him if he would collaborate with me to produce this body of work.
+With the desire to help spread awareness for this critical issue, I got in touch with The Ocean Cleanup to ask if they had any plastics collected from the ocean that I could use for a photography project.
+Since they are based in nearby Delft, I was able to pick up the plastics from their office.
+I then asked Aaron Tighe, a friend who's an executive chef, to collaborate with me to produce this body of work.

 The results you can see for yourself: we've prepared a 'menu' of six well-known fish dishes, with the exception that the fish has been replaced by oceanic plastic.
-Our goal is to strike home the dire consequences of polluting plastics, through an aesthetic, slightly absurd, and beautifully disgusting way.
-Shot from the 'diner's eye view', the meals sit in front of you ready to eat, and designed to look as authentic and delicious as possible... with the exception of the plastic, of course.
+Our goal is to strike home the imminent and ubiquitous danger of plastic pollutants, in an aesthetic, absurd, and beautifully disgusting way.
+Shot from the 'diner's eye view', the meals sit in front of you ready to eat, and designed to look as authentic and delicious as possible... if it weren't for the plastic, of course.

-Donate now to The Ocean Cleanup.
+You can donate to support The Ocean Cleanup.
 (N.B.
 Dutch residents can also claim the donation as tax deductible!)